-These are sounds created because they don’t exist in the real world.
-Example: alien invasion.
+These are sounds that are designed to represent something that does not exist in the real world.
+For instance, the sounds of an alien invasion.

-Secondly, there are cardioid microphones.
-These microphones only pick up sounds from the front and sides of the microphone.
-They have a wide, heart-shaped radiation pattern.
+Another type of microphone is the cardioid microphone, which only picks up sounds from the front and sides of the microphone.
+These microphones have a wide, heart-shaped radiation pattern.

-Finally, there are unidirectional microphones, also commonly referred to as “shotgun microphones.”
-These microphones only pick up sound wherever the microphone body is pointed.
+Finally, unidirectional microphones, often referred to as “shotgun microphones,” only pick up sound from the direction in which the microphone is pointed.

-In addition, the sound engineer must have and know how to use dedicated software such as Amped Studio, Pro Tools, Logic, GarageBand, and QLab, as well as various sound plug-ins.
+To create effective sound design, the sound engineer must also be proficient in using dedicated software such as Amped Studio, Pro Tools, Logic, GarageBand, and QLab, as well as various sound plug-ins.

-The work should be carried out in a room with sound equipment – microphones, mixing consoles, amplifiers, compressors, equalizers and monitors.
+It is essential to work in a room with proper sound equipment, including microphones, mixing consoles, amplifiers, compressors, equalizers, and monitors.

 Sound production process

-The sound engineer is a vital part of any film or television production.
-His work starts from pre-production and continues through to post-production.
+The role of the sound engineer is crucial in the production of any film or television show, as their involvement begins in the pre-production stage and extends through to post-production.

-In preparation for filming, the sound design manager examines the script with the director to prioritize sounds and music.
-Some directors have clear expectations of how their projects will sound, while others are more open to collaboration.
-A designer can attend rehearsals to help them develop a suitable soundtrack.
+Before filming begins, the sound design manager reviews the script with the director to determine the priority of sounds and music.
+Depending on the director’s preferences, some may have a clear vision for how they want their project to sound, while others may be more open to collaboration.
+The sound designer may attend rehearsals to assist in creating an appropriate soundtrack.

-The sound design team is given a budget and allocated to the following goals:
+The sound design team is assigned a budget and tasked with the following objectives:

 - Sound engineer team;